Section: Information Technology

 Policy Number: 913Responsible Office: Information Technology

-This policy ensures to safeguard University assets by employing data encryption.
-It is a key component to protect classified information from unauthorized access, control and deletion.
+This policy aims to safeguard St. John’s University (St. John’s) assets by employing data encryption.
+It is a key component in protecting sensitive information from unauthorized access, control, and deletion.

-St. John’s University’s academic, administrative and business functions are required to employ University-approved encryption solutions to control access to and preserve the integrity and confidentiality of the processing, storing and transmission of the University data classified as “covered data.”
+St. John’s academic, administrative and business functions are required to employ St. John’s-approved encryption solutions to control access to and preserve the integrity and confidentiality of the processing, storing and transmission of St. John’s data classified as “covered data.”

-In general, the St. John’s cryptography policy ensures that encryption techniques are in place during the following processes and situations to protect the University’s classified information from ever-growing potential threats:
+In general, the St. John’s cryptography policy ensures that encryption techniques are in place during the following processes and situations to protect St. John’s classified information from ever-growing potential threats: